Read Immanuel Kant with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Immanuel Kant’s influence on philosophy.

-The central claim is this: Immanuel Kant, an 18th-century German philosopher, profoundly influenced modern philosophy with his revolutionary ideas on epistemology, ethics, and metaphysics.
+In plain terms: Immanuel Kant, an 18th-century German philosopher, profoundly influenced modern philosophy with his revolutionary ideas on epistemology, ethics, and metaphysics.

 - Immanuel Kant’s Influence on Philosophy: Immanuel Kant, an 18th-century German philosopher, profoundly influenced modern philosophy with his revolutionary ideas on epistemology, ethics, and metaphysics.